What to do once you are in Slovakia ?

 1. Take tram no. 4 from Šafárikovo námestie (in front of the Faculty of Law, Comenius University)

-2. Get off at the Vajnorská stop
+2. Get off at the terminus of the tram : stop name Zlaté piesky.

 4. Get off at Regrútska bus stop